EvaRoets/intro-react/README.md

 ### 🌱 Must-haves
 - Read this documentation on [The Basics](0.The-Basics/README.md)
-- Create a React application and run it locally on your browser (hint-hint: [start here](1.Getting-Started/README.md))
+- Create a React application and run it locally on your browser.
 - Publish the source code on your GitHub repository
-- Build a to-do app with React.js (Check out this useful [instructions](2.Extra-Documentation) )
+- Build a to-do app with React.js
 - Save your to-dos, even after starting the browser again
 - Deploy the project on a live server
   _Tip if you choose Netlify: to deploy a React app you first run the command `npm run build`, and once the command finishes you will have your app ready in the `build` folder: just drag and drop this folder in Netlify and you are done.
 Easy!_